-Car insurance companies look at certain factors when setting your rates.
+Car insurance companies look at certain factors when setting your rates to assess overall risk.

 While each insurer has its proprietary formula, many insurance companies tend to use the same information to calculate your car insurance premiums: